Wipe Out Bedbugs

 Keep Sheets Clean and Dry

-Same goes for your laundry.
+The same goes for your laundry.
 Bed bugs can hide in your dirty laundry.
 So, it is best to properly clean the laundry container as well.

 Try Extreme Temperatures

-Bed bugs aren’t exactly fans of extreme temperatures.
+Bed bugs aren’t precisely fans of extreme temperatures.
 Two of the most common ways to get rid of the bugs from your home is to make the place extremely hot or cold.
-While many people think a typical home heating and cooling system is enough to get the dead done, things aren’t that simple.
+While many think a typical home heating and cooling system is enough to get the dead done, things aren’t that simple.

 Some Home Remedies